rakhimov/scram/doc/coding_standards.rst

 Good documentation of the code and functionality is the requirement for maintainability and evolution of the project and its acceptance by users.

-The project adheres to the Documentation Driven Development model (`DDD talk by Corey Oordt`_) following the best practices of `Agile Documentation`_ as well.
+The project adheres to the Documentation Driven Development model (`DDD talk by Corey Oordt`_), following the best practices of `Agile Documentation`_ as well.

 Documentation for the project is maintained in the reStructuredText_ format, and the final representations are dynamically generated with Sphinx_ in various